syncfusion-content/flutter-docs/Flutter/themes/themes.md

 ---
 layout: post
 title: Applying themes for Syncfusion FLutter widgets
-description: This section explains about theming in Syncfusion Flutter widgets
+description: Learn how to apply theme across all the Syncfusion Flutter widgets with a common approach or to the individual widget.
 platform: flutter
 control: General
 documentation: ug
 ---

-# Theme
+# Theme for Syncfusion widgets

-Syncfusion Flutter themes allow you to apply colors, font-styles, etc across all the Synfusion Flutter widgets with a uniform approach and provide a consistent look to your applications.
+Syncfusion Flutter themes allow you to apply colors, font-styles, etc across all the Syncfusion Flutter widgets with a uniform approach and provide a consistent look to your applications.

 ## Getting started